gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 ## Decision Model
-We then construct the decision model using the DecisionProgramming.jl package.
+We then construct the decision model using the DecisionProgramming.jl package, using the expected value as the objective.

 ```julia
 model = DecisionModel(S, D, P)